sdcio/config-server/docs/design/actuator.md

 # implementation

 - Reference controller
-    - watches ConfigReference CR -> decides rollback or rollforward based on the git reference info (main or branch)
+    - watches Workspace CR -> decides rollback or rollforward based on the git reference info (main or branch)
         - new change:
             - look at all the configs
         - rollback: